 A Different Kind of Therapy

 Exercising in a gym can be good for you, but physical activity in the outdoors can have an even more significant effect on your life.
 “Eco therapy” is a concept covering activities done outdoors, wherein the combination of exercise and nature is said to have a profound impact on one’s mental health.
+“Ecotherapy encompasses a wide variety of interventions, whether they be prolonged periods in wilderness, gardening or individual therapy.” psychologist Oliver James added.
 While there are golf courses in cities, the sport needs the vast, lush greens to function.
 Such an environment can have a positive effect on your mental health.

 An essential aspect of golf is its social character.
 Studies have shown that socializing can vastly improve your mental health for longer.
 Golf is usually played with other people, and often you are required to join a club to have access to a golf course at all.
 These characteristics of golf make it easier to socialize and create bonds with other people, which are fantastic for treating mental illnesses such as depression and anxiety.